 Gift Hold-Over Relief

-If you give away business assets (including some types of shares) or dispose of them for less than they are worth, you will not pay any Capital Gains Tax on them.
-Instead, the recipient of the assets will be subject to CGT if they later dispose of those assets.
+If you give away business assets (including some types of shares) or dispose of them for less than they are worth, you may be able to claim Gift Hold-Over Relief.
+If eligible, you won’t pay any Capital Gains Tax on the disposal.
+Instead, the recipient will be subject to CGT if they later dispose of those assets.

 Disincorporation relief

-In the UK, Capital Gains Tax must be reported and paid to HMRC.
+Capital Gains Tax must be reported and paid to HMRC.
+You won’t receive a CGT bill—it is your responsibility to work out and report your gains (or losses) and tax liability.
 You can do this in one of two ways:

-- immediately, using HMRC’s ‘real time’ Capital Gains Tax service (UK residents only)
+- using HMRC’s ‘real time’ Capital Gains Tax service (UK residents only)

 Whichever way you choose to report and pay Capital Gains Tax, you must ensure that you have:

-- the dates on which you took ownership and disposed of the asset
+- the date on which you took ownership and disposed of the business asset

-- calculations for each capital gain or loss that you are reporting
+- calculations for the capital gains or losses that you are reporting

-The records you must keep to work out your gains and report your CGT liability include bills, invoices, and receipts showing:
+The records you will need to keep to work out your gains and report your CGT liability include bills, invoices, and receipts showing:

 - how much you paid for the asset

-- additional costs related to buying, improving, or disposing of the asset
+- additional costs related to buying, improving, or disposing of it

 - tax reliefs